jamesshore/ergotest/docs/automation_api.md

 The modules will *not* be reloaded if they have been loaded before, even if they have changed.

-Generates test failures if any of the `modulePaths` fail to load, or if they don’t export a test suite.
+If any of the `modulePaths` fail to load, the remaining modules will still run.
+The failed modules will have a corresponding test failure in the test results.

 > **Warning:** Your test modules and test runner must use the same installation of `ergotest`, or you’ll get an error saying the test modules don’t export a test suite.